aditya-2k23/backend-course/advanced-project/README.md

 });
 ```

 We have added a check to see if the username already exists in the database.
-If the username already exists, we return a 409 status code with a message saying "Username already exists".
+If the username already exists, we return a `409` status code with a message saying **"Username already exists"**.
 This will prevent the error from occurring.

-Also, we have updated the status code to 201 to indicate that a new resource has been created.
+Also, we have updated the status code to `201` to indicate that a new resource has been created.

+### Changes Made

+#### Check for Existing User:

+- Used `prisma.user.findUnique` to check if the username already exists.
+- If it does, return `409` Conflict with a meaningful error message.

+#### Avoid Unnecessary Insert:

+- The `user.create` method is only called if no existing user is found.

+With this, you should be able to register a new user without any errors.
+You can now test the application by registering a new user and creating a new todo.